BBVA/kapow/CONTRIBUTING.rst

 there's a problem with the implementation, hopefully you'll receive feedback on what to improve.

 Submit unit tests for your changes.
-Python has a great testing framework built in; use it!
+Go has a great testing framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.